MedSwitcher

 Side Effects: What Changes When Stepping Up

 Moving to a dual-agonist injectable changes your side effect profile.
-Based on SURMOUNT and ATTAIN trial data:
+Based on SURMOUNT and ATTAIN trial data (compare with our Foundayo side effects timeline):

 • Diarrhea: Foundayo 23.1% → Zepbound 23% — similar